zonemaster/zonemaster/docs/specifications/tests/MethodsV2.md

 ### Dependencies

-The *Child Zone* name must be a legal name.
+The *Child Zone* name must be a valid name according to "[Requirements and normalization of domain names in input][Requirements and normalization]".

 [To top]